Resilience In The Workplace - People Development Magazine

-In today’s fast-changing world of business, many companies are focusing on a range of soft skills in their workforce to complement employee technical expertise.
+In today’s fast-changing world of business, many companies are focusing on a range of soft skills in their workforce to complement employees technical expertise.
 Resilience is quickly becoming one of the most essential soft skills to cultivate for employees across all industries.
 But before we delve into why it’s important for companies to establish resilience in the workplace, let’s explain what employee resilience means.

 Resilience, by definition, is the ability to overcome obstacles and adapt to change.
-In a world where setbacks and disruption have become the order of the day, the importance of having a workforce that exemplifies this skill cannot be emphasized enough.
+In a world where setbacks and disruption have become the order of the day, the importance of having a workforce that exemplifies this skill cannot be emphasised enough.

 The good thing is that resilience is a skill that can be developed.
-And while some build it up through their own personal journeys, as an organization, you need to take proactive measures towards establishing a resilient culture.
+And while some build it up through their own personal journeys, as an organisation, you need to take proactive measures towards establishing a resilient culture.

 The alternative, of course, is to wait for challenges to strike and then find ways to bounce back and learn from those situations.